Purvik/ReactNativeCalcDemo/README.md

 This will start nodejs server and start executing your application on your device.

 * For more info you can [GO HERE] (https://facebook.github.io/react-native/docs/getting-started)

+* Look For other Repository to Learn anything new.